Togimaro/superpowers-game-bmfont-plugin/README.md

 - Run `npm run build bmfont`
 - Start the server and you're done!

+## Known issue
+- When switching shader you need to reopen the scene

 ## To-do
+- Expose transparency & drop-shadow to componentEditor
-- Add outline and drop-shadow
+- Add outline
 - Improve asset editor
 - Add a test project